Comet Plugin Architecture¶

 End to End Flow¶

-The following diagram shows the end-to-end flow.
+The following diagram shows an example of the end-to-end flow for a query stage.